Skip to content

 Support local history and honor our veterans with our limited edition Lyons VA Hospital wooden collectible.
 Click Here to open a new window and find out how you can get one.

-The original and ongoing mission of the facility has been to provide health care to veterans of the United States.
-The hospital was opened in 1930 as a veterans neuropsychiatric hospital and was converted to a general medical and surgical hospital in 1976.
+The facility’s original and ongoing mission has been to provide health care to United States veterans.
+The hospital was opened in 1930 as a veterans neuropsychiatric hospital and converted to a general medical and surgical hospital in 1976.
 The surviving campus preserves the characteristics of the neuropsychiatric veterans hospital sub-type of Second Generation Veterans Hospitals.

 Revivalist architecture, such as the Colonial Revival and Classical Revival styles, was utilized for many federal buildings constructed in the first half of the twentieth century to exhibit patriotism through the use of stylistic elements associated with the early history of the United States and to reflect the permanence of the institutions contained within the buildings.

-The Lyons VA Hospital at Lyons, New Jersey, has its origins in the 1920s, when the Sixty-eighth Congress passed an act authorizing appropriations to provide hospital and outpatient facilities for veterans under the World War Veterans Act of 1924.
-The act was signed into law (Public Law #587) by President Calvin Coolidge on March 3, 1925.
+The Lyons VA Hospital at Lyons, New Jersey, originated in the 1920s when the Sixty-eighth Congress passed an act authorizing appropriations to provide hospital and outpatient facilities for veterans under the World War Veterans Act of 1924.
+President Calvin Coolidge signed the act into law (Public Law #587) on March 3, 1925.
 Coolidge’s signature authorized $10 million to the U.S. Veterans Bureau to construct and improve existing disabled veterans hospitals across the United States.

-In May 1925, the director of the Veterans Bureau notified President Coolidge that possible sites for the future veterans hospital in the Second District were beginning to be considered.
-The Second District included the states of New York, New Jersey, and Connecticut.
-1925, first consideration would be given to tracts already owned by the federal government.
+In May 1925, the director of the Veterans Bureau notified President Coolidge that possible sites for future veterans hospitals in the Second District were beginning to be considered.
+The Second District included New York, New Jersey, and Connecticut.
+In 1925, the first consideration would be given to tracts already owned by the federal government.

 The Knollcroft Farm

 Walter Andrew Reynolds earlier years.
-Hed died at his home in February 1928 of blood poisoning.
+He died at his home in February 1928 of blood poisoning.
 Source: Find a Grave

 1928: Veterans Bureau Looking all over New Jersey

-A committee was created in June, 1928 to assist the Veterans Bureau in locating the best site on which to place the future hospital in New Jersey.
-The committee included the New Jersey Adjutant General, State Commander of the American Legion, State Commander of Veterans of Foreign Wars, and the State Commander of the Disabled Veterans of the World War.
+In June 1928, a committee was created to assist the Veterans Bureau in locating the best site for the future hospital in New Jersey.
+The committee included the New Jersey Adjutant General, the State Commander of the American Legion, the State Commander of Veterans of Foreign Wars, and the State Commander of the Disabled Veterans of the World War.

-On November 28, 1928, after review of 161 potential sites across the state, the Federal Board of Hospitalization recommended the purchase of the 272- acre estate of Walter A. Reynolds known as “Knollcroft” in the rolling countryside of Somerset Hills in the Lyons section of Bernards Township.
+On November 28, 1928, after reviewing 161 potential sites across the state, the Federal Board of Hospitalization recommended the purchase of Walter A. Reynolds’s 272-acre estate, known as “Knollcroft,” in the rolling countryside of Somerset Hills in the Lyons section of Bernards Township.

 On December 1, 1928, the Reynolds Estate was purchased for $130,000.
-This 272 acre tract would comprise the area west of the road currently dividing the campus known as Knollcroft Road.
-The estate’s original 14- room stucco and brick mansion, later known as “Manor House,” served as the hospital manager’s house.
-Starting with the Reynolds Estate in 1928, the Veterans Bureau added additional adjoining tracts of land, bringing the total acreage at the time of construction in 1929 to 320 acres .
-Eventually the hospital would incorporate a total of 864 acres by the mid-1950s.
+This 272-acre tract would comprise the area west of the road currently dividing the campus known as Knollcroft Road.
+The estate’s original 14-room stucco and brick mansion, later known as “Manor House,” was the hospital manager’s house.
+Starting with the Reynolds Estate in 1928, the Veterans Bureau added additional adjoining tracts of land, bringing the total acreage at the time of construction in 1929 to 320 acres.
+Eventually, the hospital would incorporate 864 acres by the mid-1950s.

 1929: Construction Begins

-Construction of the facility began on July 11, 1929.
-Congress appropriated $2 million for the completion of the hospital’s initial period of construction.
-The general contract for the first buildings within the campus was awarded to Murch Brothers of St. Louis, Missouri for $1,204,000.
+Construction began on July 11, 1929.
+Congress appropriated $2 million to complete the hospital’s initial construction period.
+The general contract for the first buildings within the campus was awarded to Murch Brothers of St. Louis, Missouri, for $1,204,000.

 This aerial view of the VA showcases the original campus.

 Contractors employed to finish construction work included companies from Ogden, Utah; Beloit, Wisconsin; Baltimore, Maryland; Washington, D.C.; and Philadelphia, Pennsylvania.
-Approximately 250 men initially worked on the project; however, the number increased as more contracts were added between 1929 and 1930, providing much needed employment in the area after the start of the Great Depression.
-In addition to these contractors, there was the estimation that over 400 local residents would be needed post construction to support operations at the VA which was a real boon to the Somerset Hills area.
+Approximately 250 men initially worked on the project; however, the number increased as more contracts were added between 1929 and 1930, providing much-needed employment in the area after the start of the Great Depression.
+In addition to these contractors, there was the estimation that over 400 residents would be needed post-construction to support operations at the VA, which was a real boon to the Somerset Hills area.

 1931: Dedication July 25, 1931